Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: FORMALISM

-where $L_{Bi}=\rho_i \theta_i$ is the dipole length, and the chicane entrance and exit are denoted by subscript ``$s_0$" and ``$s_f$", respectively.
-As a key feature for a chicane with only dipoles, the beam collinear condition that the trajectory after exiting the chicane is colinear with the trajectory at the entrance of the chicane, coincides with the achromatic condition.
-Therefore, the beam collinear condition can be satisfied naturally.
-Practically, the dipole length $L_{Bi}$ is always neglected as it is short enough in the chicane, which is usually satisfied in most chicane designs.
-Thus Eq. \eqref{eq:achromatic-condition-all} can lead to a simpler expression as
+where $L_{Bi}=\rho_i \theta_i$ is the dipole length, and the chicane entrance and exit are denoted by subscripts ``$s_0$" and ``$s_f$" respectively.
+The first two members of Eq. \eqref{eq:achromatic-condition-all} have a double meaning.
+As a key feature of a lattice with only dipoles, the beam collinear condition (or called ``geometric horizontal condition") that the horizontal trajectory of the beam is coaxial before and after passing through the chicane, coincides with the achromatic condition.
+For this reason, the beam collinear condition can be achieved naturally.
+For the length of bending magnet much shorter than the drift length, the dipole length $L_{Bi}$ is typically neglected, which is appropriate for most chicane design scenarios.
+Thus Eq. \eqref{eq:achromatic-condition-all} can lead to simpler expressions as

+Dispersion cancellation is essential for chicane design to prevent dispersion-induced emittance growth caused by the momentum dispersive effect.
+In the following, we focus more on the CSR cancelation conditions for a chicane bunch compressor.